 \subsubsection{Implementation Details.}

-The model was implemented in PyTorch on one NVIDIA A800 GPU and trained using $224 \times 224$ pixel input resolution for the pre-trained CLIP models with a batch size of 128.
+The model was implemented in PyTorch on one NVIDIA A800 GPU and trained using $224 \times 224$ pixel input resolution for the pre-trained CLIP models.
 We employed the AdamW optimizer with an initial learning rate of 0.005.
 We adopted a progressive training strategy where the causal intervention mechanism was activated after the tenth epoch, with training continuing for a total of 50 epochs.